secureworks/dalton/README.rst

       -  | **EVE Log**
          | If EVE logging is enabled in the config, the EVE log will be
            returned.
 This can be useful for programmatic results analysis when structured results are needed.
-Since Suricata version 3.1 and later doesn't support multiple TLS loggers, the TLS log in the EVE log is turned off.
-See also above note about 512MB limit for 'Other logs'.
+Since Suricata version < 3.1 doesn't support multiple TLS loggers, TLS logging in the EVE log is disabled for jobs submitted to such agents.
+The maximum supported size for the EVE log is 512MB; see above note about 512MB limit for 'Other logs'.

    -  | **Rule profiling**